tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 might be out of date/old, but you can get it here.

 Another, more complex utility to perform such operations is AMDOverdriveCtrl.
-Its homepage is here and you can build an Arch package from AUR or from Vi0L0's unofficial repositories.
+Its homepage is here and you can build amdoverdrivectrl from the AUR or from Vi0L0's unofficial repositories.

 > Double Screen (Dual Head / Dual Screen / Xinerama)